 The main survey will be administered in 2 waves in selected countries of the EU where SPRAVATO is commercially available and where there will be an adequate projected number of HCPs (and thus potential number of respondents).
-Waves 1 and 2 will be conducted within

-18 months and 2.5 to 3 years, respectively, of availability of the approved educational materials in selected countries.
+Waves 1 and 2 will be conducted within 4 years and within 5 years, respectively, of the availability of the approved educational materials in selected countries.